grug/data-mocks/README.md

 | Parameter | Type                                                                  | Required | Description                                                                                                      |
 | --------- | --------------------------------------------------------------------- | -------- | ---------------------------------------------------------------------------------------------------------------- |
 | location  | [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location) | ✅       | The browser location object.
 The value for the `scenario` part of the querystring will be extracted and returned |

+## Gotchas

+- GraphQL mocks only work with clients that use Fetch.
+XHR is currently not supported for this.